top of page

 Published monthly | California, USA

 Rooted in genres such as psychedelic and street art, Juxtapoz is all about underground art that is “unpretentious and raw.”
 This clear editorial direction results in a cohesive style that readers have come to expect from the magazine.
-The mediums featured are diverse, ranging from painting and fashion to collectibles, installation, and photography.
+The mediums featured are diverse, ranging from painting and fashion portfolios to collectibles, installation, and photography.

 Juxtapoz, which was first published in 1994, features artists, art fairs and galleries.
 Each issue is released with two different cover images: one for the newsstand version, and another for subscribers only, turning the magazine into a collectible item.